magao-x/handbook/operating/software/apps/network.md

 ### Troubleshooting

 If `indiserver` exits abnormally (this is extremly rare, and is not expected except due to operator error!), it can leave the `xindidriver` processes running.
 A subsequent attempt to restart will fail when new instances of `xindidriver` can not lock the FIFOs.
 The solution is manually kill each of the `xindidriver` processes, which will have the symlinked names of the `MagAOXApp` they are communicating with.
+Instructions can be found in the [troubleshooting guide.](../../troubleshooting.html#killing-indi-zombies)